nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   - The category under which the expense will be recorded.
   - The category is case-insensitive.
 It can be typed in any combination of upper or lower case.
-  - If the category has not be created, this command will automatically create the category.
+  - If the category has not been created, this command will automatically create the category.

 Example: